sr-gi/hyperion/README.md

 ## Status of the project

-Currently, the simulator only implements the traditional `INV -> GETDATA -> TX` logic for exchanging transactions between peers.
-The simulation consist on sending a single transaction from a randomly selected node executing the corresponding events until all messages have been exchanged.
+The simulator only implements the traditional `INV -> GETDATA -> TX` (fanout) and the Erlay logic without reconciliation extensions (given sets are always perfectly reconstructed) The simulation consist on sending a single transaction from a randomly selected node executing the corresponding events until all messages have been exchanged.

 ## Usage
 ```